We're a boutique law firm - which means you get to work directly with one of our founding partners.

 Trying to Reach an Agreement

 Typically, standard child visitation includes four weeks of summer vacation, alternating holidays and alternating weekends.
 The judge could award more time when the noncustodial parent requests additional time beyond the standard arrangement.
-The goal of Family Court is to keep both parents fully involved in their children’s lives whenever doing so is in the children’s best interest.
+The goal of Family Court is to keep both parents fully involved in their children’s lives whenever doing so is in the children’s interest.

-When tension surrounding the divorce makes it difficult for couples to agree on what is best for the children, child visitation lawyers can provide the representation parents need.
+When tension surrounding the divorce makes it difficult for couples to agree on what is for the children, child visitation lawyers can provide the representation parents need.
 The court must determine if leaving children alone with one of the parents puts them in danger.
 If so and supervision is required, the right person must be assigned to administer the supervision.
 This is usually a family member or agency.

 Change an Existing Visitation Order